RIOT-OS/RIOT/tests/sys/shell/ReadMe.txt

 This application shows how to use own or the system shell commands.
 In order to use the system shell commands:

-1. Additionally to the module: shell, shell_commands, the module for the corresponding system command is to include, e.g. module ps for the ps command (cf. the Makefile in the application root directory).
+1. Additionally to the module: shell, shell_cmds_default, the module for the corresponding system command is to include, e.g. module ps for the ps command (cf. the Makefile in the application root directory).